 AROUND OSPREY, Installation

-Based on our residency at the Bay Preserve in Osprey, Florida(1), we have designed a two-element video installation.
+Based on our residency at the Bay Preserve in Osprey, Florida, we have designed a two-element video installation.

 Element A is a series of 12 poetic videos organized into a program for projection on one wall of the gallery.
-The moving pictures and sound treatments for these videos have been gathered from our notes, poetry, stories, encounters and research outings.
+The moving pictures and sound treatments for these videos have been gathered from our notes, poetry, stories, research outings, and encounters.